10th Conference on Constraint-Based Reconstruction and Analysis

 Coffee break

-Challenges and new frontiers
+Challenges and new frontiers | Chair: Steffen Klamt

-Opening Reception (from 19:00)
+Opening Reception with Poster session (from 18:00)

 Topic: Hybrid constraint-based modelling and AI for advances in plant sciences.

-Methods / model development
+Methods | model development | Chair: Caroline Baroukh

-09:00 – 09:45 Douglas Allan Danforth Plant Science Center
+09:00 – 09:45 Douglas Allan Danforth Plant Science Center Synergies and Counterintuitive Cycles that Define Architecture and Metabolism in Plants and Algae

-10:15 – 10:45 TBA
+10:15 – 10:45 Sophie Colombié INRAE, France

 Lunch break